 John and I had a week set aside to paddle in Quetico Provincial Park.
 In consultation with Shane from Canoe Canada Outfitters in Atikokan we came up with a paddling route that started and ended at Beaverhouse Lake.
 It could easily be lengthened or shortened – depending on wind and weather.
 Here’s what you need to know to plan a canoe trip in Quetico.

-Day One in Quetico Provincial Park: Beaverhouse Lake access point to a campsite on the south shore of Quetico Lake
+Day 1 in Quetico Provincial Park: Beaverhouse Lake access point to a campsite on the south shore of Quetico Lake

 Distance and portages: Approximately 12 kms with two portages – a 1,030 m portage from the parking lot and an easy 200 m portage to get into Quetico Lake.